 Transitional living programs are not typically covered by health insurance plans, and are most often a direct expense for patients or their families.
 Some insurance policies may cover a portion of the cost.
 Our staff will help you determine whether you may have benefits that will allow coverage for this program and, if you do, we will seek authorization from your insurance company to use your benefit.
-If you need to begin your transitional living program with a brief inpatient stay we do accept appropriate inpatient insurance and are in network with most commercial plans.

 Let’s get started.